-The miniature bull terrier, or MBT, is a compact canine with a larger-than-life personality.
-Part of the terrier family, these dogs have tenacity but are teeming with affection and antics.
-Their demeanor and appearance are largely similar to the standard bull terrier—with the characteristic triangular eyes and egg-shaped head.
-But make no mistake about it, the MBT is a breed all its own with a devoted ‘egghead’ following.
+Native to England, miniature bull terriers (or MBTs) are compact dogs with triangular eyes, egg-shaped heads, stout builds, short fur, and larger-than-life personalities.
+Part of the terrier family, this breed has tenacity but is teeming with affection and antics.
+Their demeanor and appearance are largely similar to the standard bull terrier—but make no mistake about it, the MBT is a breed all its own with a devoted ‘egghead’ following.

-Today the mini bull terrier makes a popular pet and excels as a canine competitor, particularly in agility.
-However, these dogs require a firm but patient owner and aren’t necessarily the best choice for a first-time dog owner.
-If you’ve got what it takes to keep one step ahead of the MBT, you’ll fall in love with this breed’s unique character.
+Today, the mini bull terrier makes a popular pet and excels as a canine competitor, particularly in agility.
+However, these dogs require firm, patient training and aren’t necessarily the best choice for a first-time dog owner.
+If you’ve got what it takes to stay one step ahead of the MBT, you’ll fall in love with this breed’s unique character.

 Height: 10 to 14 inches

 Coat Color: Various colors including white, red, fawn, brindle, or black (solid or mixed with white)

 Life Span: 10 to 13 years

 Your mini bull terrier will be the happiest when spending time with you.
 This breed is known for having a playful, affectionate temperament—but adopt with caution, as they're also very intelligent and become bored easily.
 MBTs need excessive amounts of training and exercise to stay happy, but even with the proper care, they're still likely to flaunt their stubborn temperament at times.
 This breed needs to be socialized consistently from a young age to prevent guarding behaviors toward strangers, and they aren't ideal for homes with other pets.
 However, that doesn't mean they aren't still excellent companions.
 For an experienced, mindful owner, the miniature bull terrier is an endless source of entertainment and love thanks to its goofy personality and extra-loyal nature.